 In his lifetime, Kenny’s father would end up getting through two inheritances, much of his fortune given away to hard-luck cases and outlandish inventions.
 He passed away destitute in 1931 at the age of forty-five leaving the family struggling to manage.

 Due to his late father’s friendship with Vivian Van Damm who ran the Windmill Theatre in Soho, Kenny was able to secure a job as a stagehand on the proviso that he never became an actor, something Van Damm despised of as a profession.
-Fortunately enough for Kenny the ‘acting bug’ bit him and it was not long before he was playing straight in Revudeville comedy routines, appearing in his first performance in 1935.
+Fortunately, enough for Kenny the ‘acting bug’ bit him and it was not long before he was playing straight in the Windmill’s Reudeville comedy routines, appearing in his first performance in 1935.
 Van Damm pulled back on his views and the two became good friends.
-Kenny stayed with the Windmill for 2 years, with his work led to regularly appearing in repertory theatre up and down the country, including seasons at Byker’s, Grand Theatre in Newcastle, and the Grand Theatre, Wolverhampton.
+Kenny stayed with the Windmill for 2 years, his work here led to regularly appearing in repertory theatre up and down the country, including seasons at Byker’s, Grand Theatre in Newcastle, and the Grand Theatre, Wolverhampton.

 It was highly acclaimed notices as Freddie in Terence Rattigan’s, The Deep Blue Sea at the Duchess Theatre in 1952 which made the industry sit up and take notice.
 The production having run previously in Brighton and Cardiff before transferring to the West End.

-Henry Cornelius’ British comedy, Genevieve (1953), with John Gregson, Dinah Sheridan and Kay Kendall was the film to finally put Kenny on the map.
-Cornelius has screen tested him for Scott of the Antarctic and felt the character of Ambrose Claverhouse would be perfectly suited to his character.
-The film was almost never released.
-When Rank distributors saw the rushes they were not impressed with it but decided to put it out anyhow, most probably in order to try and recoup some of its cost.
+Henry Cornelius’ British comedy, Genevieve (1953), with John Gregson, Dinah Sheridan and Kay Kendall was the film to finally put him on the map.
+Cornelius had screen tested Kenny for Scott of the Antarctic instead of the film’s director and felt the character of Ambrose Claverhouse perfectly suited More’s natural charm.
+Genevieve was almost never released, for when Rank Films saw the rushes they were not impressed with it.
+Fortunately they decided to put it out anyhow, most probably in order to try and recoup some of its cost.
 The audiences lapped up the London to Brighton car rallying adventure and the film went on to become the second most popular movie in Britain that year.
 Genevieve then won Best British Film at the British Academy Awards, as well as a nomination for Kenny for Best British Actor.
-The film also Oscar nominated, both for Best original Screenplay and Best Musical Score.
-Not a bad result for a film which almost never opened in cinemas!
+The film was also Oscar nominated, both for Best Original Screenplay and Best Musical Score.
+Not a bad result for a film which was almost never released in cinemas!

-It was the soon-to-become comedy classic Doctor in the House (1954) which gave Kenny his first major award, winning Best Actor at the BAFTA’s for his performance as Richard Grimsdyke, the happy go lucky student Doctor.
+It was the soon-to-become comedy classic Doctor in the House (1954) which gave Kenny his first major award, winning Best Actor at the BAFTA’s for his performance as Richard Grimsdyke, the happy-go-lucky student Doctor.
 This accolade was significant in that the award had gone to a comedy performance, something Kenny was forever proud of receiving.
 It would hang in his study throughout his life.
-Doctor in the House itself became the most popular box office film of 1954.
+Doctor in the House became the most popular film at the box office in 1954.

-1955 saw Kenny returning to the role of Terence Rattigan’s Freddie in a big screen version of The Deep Blue Sea, playing alongside Vivian leigh.
+1955 saw Kenny returning to the role of Freddie in a big screen version of Terence Rattigan’s The Deep Blue Sea, this time playing alongside Vivian leigh.
 Incidentally he had brought the role back to life the previous year for BBC television’s Sunday-Night Theatre series.
 The screen adaptation was produced by Alexander Korda and directed by Anatole Litvak.
-Kenny’s performance was once again praised by audiences and critics alike, leading to being awarded the Volpi cup for Best Actor at the Venice Film Festival and also nominated for Best Actor at the BAFTAs.
+Kenny’s performance was once again praised by audiences and critics alike, leading to being awarded the prestigious Volpi cup for Best Actor at the Venice Film Festival, as well as nominations for Best Actor at the BAFTAs.
 Further honours were bestowed by the Variety Club of Great Britain as Most Promising International Star of 1955.

-It was a serious leading role initially turned down by Richard Burton which would make Kenny a big star.
+It was a serious leading role initially turned down by Richard Burton which would make Kenny the big star he had always hoped to become.
 Playing real-life fighter pilot Douglas Bader in Reach for the Sky was the role of a lifetime.
 He felt the part of Bader was one he was born to play:

-“Bader’s philosophy was my phlopsophy.
+“Bader’s philosophy was my philosophy.
 His whole attitude to life was mine.”

 Kenneth More from his autobiography, More or Less

-Kenny met Bader at Gleneagles where they played a round of golf together.
+Kenny met Bader at Gleneagles where they played a round of golf together, Bader winning each time.
 They got on well which was somewhat surprising in that Bader was not that keen on actors.
-Not wanting to caricature Bader, Kenny kept his distance when preparing for the role, only meeting him on a handful of occasions for dinner with his friend Ronny Squire.
-Reach for the Sky became a smash hit and the most popular British film of 1956, winning a BAFTA for Best Film.
+Not wanting to caricature him, Kenny kept his distance when preparing for the role, only meeting him on a handful of occasions for dinner with his friend Ronny Squire.
+Reach for the Sky became a smash hit upon release and the most popular British film of 1956, winning a BAFTA for Best Film.
 Playing Bader also garnered a Best Actor award for Kenny from major Cinema publication, Picturegoer magazine.

-Reach for the Sky did something much greater for his career, it showed British audiences that Kenny was not just a happy go lucky comic actor, that he had range as a leading man in a dramatic performance.
-This didn’t make him want to shy away from further comedic roles, quite the contrary, Kenny knew his gifts.
+Reach for the Sky did something much greater for his career, it showed British audiences that Kenny was not just suited to comic roles, he had range as a leading man in dramatic performances.
+However this didn’t make him want to shy away from further comedies, quite the contrary.
 Films like The Admirable Crichton (1957), Next to No Time (1958) and The Sheriff of Fractured Jaw (1958) all added to his impressive list of comedy acting credits.